picimako/intellij-live-templates/template_variable_functions/misc/misc.md

 ### Edge cases

-This macro accepts exactly one parameter, so either there is no parameter, or multiple parameters specified the suggesstions list will be ewmpty.
+This macro accepts exactly one parameter, so either there is no parameter, or multiple parameters specified the suggestions list will be ewmpty.

 **Related macro:** [SuggestFirstVariableNameMacro](https://github.com/JetBrains/intellij-community/blob/master/java/java-impl/src/com/intellij/codeInsight/template/macro/SuggestFirstVariableNameMacro.java)